torhulugh/fucked-contributions/README.md

 # Contributions

-A history of students who have contributed to the BrickMMO [BrickMMO](http://brickmmo.com/) project.
+A history of students who have contributed to the [BrickMMO](http://brickmmo.com/) project.

 Files are organized using the following folder and file structure: